 Various short courses are held annually to supplement the curriculum.

-The Center annually holds a week-long workshop at the end of the academic year, in advance of the summer field season, that emphasizes the application of sound conservation methodology under less-than-ideal conditions.
-Topics of discussion focus on technical, ethical and practical issues students will likely face in archaeological fieldwork.
-The workshop, made possible by the Hagop Kevorkian Fund, includes hands-on exercises, problem solving, and student presentations, in conjunction with directed readings and seminars.
+In advance of the summer field season, the Center annually holds an intensive week-long workshop that emphasizes the application of sound conservation methodology under less-than-ideal conditions.
+Coordinated by Anna Serotta, consulting conservator for the excavations at Selinunte, students participate in lectures and labs by leading archaeological conservators.
+Topics of discussion focus on technical, ethical and practical issues students will likely face in archaeological fieldwork in the Mediterranean.
+The workshop includes hands-on exercises, problem solving, and student presentations, in conjunction with directed readings and seminars.
 This workshop is open to students from the other graduate programs in conservation.